vivianchengg/vvsays/README.md

 Hi there!
 I'm Vivian 🐰 — this is my personal interactive profile page, built with love, curiosity, and a sprinkle of AI.

 📢 **Update (Apr 2025):**
-- 🎨 New visual revamps （desktop version only)
+- 🎨 New visual revamps
 - 🌷 VivianBot (voice AI assistant) is live  — more features coming soon 🎀

 ---